 GPT Special Project Management, a British subsidiary of EADS, Europe’s biggest defence company, is the prime contractor to supply high-tech communications equipment to the Saudi Arabian national guard in a 10-year programme reportedly worth £2 billion.
 In the letter of January, Alderman thanked Foxley for his help on the case, and assured him that the SFO was continuing to look into the allegations.

 Alderman declined to comment to Exaro on the case.

-Source documents and file downloads are only available to registered users.
+Source documents and file downloads are no longer available.